-Discover how a Dublin business owner has used innovation and app development know-how to build a unique service designed to revolutionise the food delivery market.
+In our recent Business Leaders episode, discover how a Dublin business owner has used innovation and app development to build a unique service designed to revolutionise the food delivery market.

-“Initially it came about for purely selfish reasons as I was trying to order food online, maybe four or five years ago, using one of the big portals.
+Conor began by outlining how the concept behind Flipdish came to light: “Initially it came about for purely selfish reasons.
+I was trying to order food online, maybe four or five years ago, using one of the big portals.

 “I was really frustrated with the experience.
-I’d signed up the week before and placed an order for a takeaway, and I was doing the same again, but I had to reset my password and wait for those emails to come through.
+I’d signed up the week before and placed an order for a takeaway.
+I was doing the same again, but I had to reset my password and wait for those emails to come through.

-“The same evening I ordered a taxi with Halo, it was such a stark contrast between the difficulty of ordering the phone online.”
+“The same evening, I ordered a taxi with Halo, it was such a stark contrast between the difficulty of ordering the food online.”

-“It really annoyed me as it could be so much better.
+“It seemed like there was no progression in this market.
+I just thought nothing was getting better.
+It really annoyed me as it could be so much better.”

-“Initially I set out to create a portal which would list all the takeaways in the country and people could place an order, except with the focus on user experience.
+“Initially I set out to create a portal which would list all the takeaways in the country.

 “I spent a lot of time thinking about the minimum number of taps between opening the app and placing the order.”